MDMA/Ecstasy

 When swallowed, it can take 30 minutes to take effect and the effect lasts longer overall.
 Depending on when and how much you ate beforehand, the time it takes to feel the effects may vary.
 If you consume in this way, you may experience stomach upset and nausea.

-Each substance has a different effect on each person.
-The effect of speed depends on personal factors (body mass, habituation, ingested amount, on a full or empty stomach, …).
-An important role is played by the setting and your mental and physical condition.
+Every substance has a different effect on different people.
+The effect of speed depends on personal factors (body mass, habituation, amount consumed, on a full or empty stomach, …).
+An important role is played by your environment, and by your mental and physical condition.

-In the consumption of illegally manufactured substances, it is usually not known how much active ingredient is present in a drug or parts of it.
-This makes accurate dosing difficult and increases the likelihood of unintended effects.
-Pay attention to current substance warnings and use drug-checking services when possible.
+When illegal substances are consumed, it is usually not known how much active ingredient is in the drug or parts of it.
+This makes precise dosing more difficult and increases the likelihood of unintended effects.
+Pay attention to current substance warnings and, if possible, use drug-checking services.

 Since the exact composition of speed is mostly unknown, it is never predictable what effect the consumption will have.